-Institutional logics are systems of cultural elements (values, beliefs, and normative expectations) by which people, groups, and organizations make sense of and evaluate their everyday activities, and organize those activities in time and space.
-Organizational research on institutional logics is burgeoning.
+Institutional logics are systems of cultural elements (values, beliefs, and normative expectations) by which people, groups, and organizations make sense of and evaluate their everyday activities, and organize those activities in time and space.1 Organizational research on institutional logics is burgeoning.
 A search of Google Scholar (excluding patents and citations) conducted in March 2016 revealed 11,200 results for the phrase "institutional logics."
 To put this in perspective, a similar search for "institutional isomorphism" turned up 27,500 results, while a search for "weak ties" produced 50,800.
 So while institutional logics is a growing field of research, it is far from the largest in the study of organizations.
 To be fair, though, research on institutional logics began in the 1990s, one decade later than research on institutional isomorphism and two decades later than research on weak ties, and given past trends, it will continue to expand as time passes.

-Here, we conduct a critical review of this flourishing area of research and offer suggestions to guide future work on this topic.
-We first dive into what institutional logics are and how they affect organizations, offering several examples to clarify this complex concept, its causes, and its consequences for organizations.
-We then explain how this concept has evolved over the past quarter-century.
-Next, we describe and evaluate several intellectual precursors to this concept, thereby linking this literature to a longer stream of thought in sociology and political science.
-We then analyze a sample of published work - articles selected randomly from a list created by searching ten prominent management and sociology journals - to categorize this work in terms of where authors are located geographically, whether their work is empirical or theoretical, what level of analysis is used (intraorganizational, organizational,
+This article conducts a critical review of this flourishing area of research and offers suggestions to guide future work on this topic.2 It offers several examples to clarify the complex concept of institutional logics, its causes, and its consequences for organizations.
+This concept has evolved since the 1990s, and it has several intellectual precursors to this concept in sociology and political science.
+A sample of published work-articles selected randomly from a list created by searching ten prominent management and sociology journals-is analyzed to categorize this work in terms of where authors are located geographically, whether their work is empirical or theoretical, what level of analysis is used (intraorganizational, organizational, field, or societal), and what research questions are asked.
+This article concludes by suggesting gentle corrections and possible extensions to this literature to guide future research on this topic.